When the UK leaves the EU, the FCA will become the UK regulator of credit rating agencies.

 We continue to prepare for a range of scenarios, including one in which the UK leaves the EU without a deal and without entering an implementation period.

-To support a smooth transition to the new regime for CRAs in the UK, and minimise disruption to the users of credit ratings, the draft SI will include 2 registration regimes for firms:
+To support a smooth transition to the new regime for CRAs in the UK, and minimise disruption to the users of credit ratings, the draft SI includes 2 registration regimes for firms:

 - A conversion regime.
 This will allow CRAs established in the UK before exit day to convert their ESMA registration into registration with the FCA.
 CRAs certified with ESMA will also be able to extend their certification to the UK.

 - A temporary registration regime.
 This will offer temporary registration to CRAs that apply for registration with the FCA before exit day, provided that they are a UK legal entity and are part of the same group as a CRA with an existing ESMA registration.
 This will allow time for us to assess these applications.
 This regime is distinct from the Temporary Permission Regime for inbound passporting EEA firms and funds.

 For firms not falling into the above categories, applications to register as a CRA will be assessed in accordance with the usual procedures in the CRA Regulation.

 CRAs should let us know if they intend to offer services to UK markets from exit day.

 Email: [email protected]

 A draft application form (DOCX) for registration as a CRA is now available.
 Firms intending to apply for full registration and to be included in the temporary registration regime should complete this form.
 We have also published notes to completing the form (DOCX).